cloor/HazeFlow/README.md

 Before training, make sure the datasets are properly structured as shown above.
 Additionally, prepare the MCBM-based haze density maps and corresponding depth maps.

-To estimate depth maps, follow the instructions provided in the [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2.git) repository.
+To estimate depth maps, follow the instructions provided in the [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2.git) repository and place depth maps in `datasets/RIDCP500/da_depth_500/` directory.
 Once depth maps are ready, you can proceed to training and inference as described below.

 ### 1. Pretrain Phase